Mohamed-Abdelkarem/data-engineering-zoomcamp-Full/01-docker-terraform/docker-sql/09-docker-compose.md

 **[↑ Up](README.md)** | **[← Previous](08-dockerizing-ingestion.md)** | **[Next →](10-sql-refresher.md)**

-`docker-compose` allows us to launch multiple containers using a single configuration file, so that we don't have to run multiple complex `docker run` commands separately.
+`docker-compose` allows us to launch multiple containers using a single configuration file, so that **we don't have to run multiple complex `docker run` commands separately**.

 Docker compose makes use of YAML files.
 Here's the `docker-compose.yaml` file: